Su Chih-fen

 Su Chih-fen (蘇治芬 (Sū Zhìfēn); born 10 July 1953) is a Taiwanese politician.
 She was the magistrate of Yunlin County from 20 December 2005 until 25 December 2014.
+She is the chairperson of the National Animal Industry Foundation (NAIF).

 Yunlin County Magistrate

 Su Chih-fen at the opening ceremony of the first Beigang International Music Festival in 2006.

 Yunlin County Magistrate election

 Su was elected as the Magistrate of Yunlin County after winning the 2005 Republic of China local election under Democratic Progressive Party on 3 December 2005 and assumed office on 20 December 2005.
 She secured her second term as the magistrate after winning the 2009 Republic of China local election on 5 December 2009 and assumed her second-term office on 20 December 2009.

 Landfill approval project bribery

 During her term as the Yunlin County Commissioner, Su was arrested on 3 November 2008 on the charge of accepting bribes to the worth NT$5 million, equivalent to US$174,845.00, in a landfill approval case and was under prosecution for a 15-year jail sentence.
 Known for her great integrity, the news of her arrest triggered off a widespread public outrage.
 The court, however, ruled out her case and returned the verdict as not guilty.